Tests for childhood acute lymphoblastic leukaemia (ALL)

 How do they take blood?

 A doctor, nurse or phlebotomist Open a glossary item takes a small amount of blood from your child.
-This is usually from a vein in the back of the hand, the inside of the elbow or wrist area.
+This is usually from a vein in the back of the hand or the inside of the elbow.

 Most blood tests are over in a couple of minutes.